ebdrup/json-schema-benchmark/README.md

 If a validator has a score of 5% that means that it's speed is 5% of the fastest, meaning that it's 20 times slower than the fastest.

-# What is this for?
+# Test failure summary

 This test suite uses the official JSON-schema test suite.

-This also means, that if a validator does not pass a test in the official test suite, it will show up in these results (below).
+If a validator does not pass a test in the official test suite, it will show up in these results.

-# Test failure summary

-Number of failed tests per validator (lower is better)

 ![failing tests](https://chart.googleapis.com/chart?chxt=x,y&cht=bhs&chco=76A4FB&chls=2.0&chbh=26,4,1&chs=600x410&chxl=-1:|is-my-json-valid|jjv|jayschema|z-schema|skeemas|themis|jsonschema|jsck|request-validator|tv4|jassi|json-model|JSV&chd=t:9,9,10,11,13,13,17,21,26,26,31,40,54&chxr=0,0,54&chds=0,54)